MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/replatform-aix-workloads-content.md

 This architecture uses Azure Site Recovery to mirror the database Azure VMs to a secondary Azure region for quick failover and disaster recovery if an entire Azure region fails.
 Similarly, Azure Files uses geo-redundant storage.

-Data processing nodes use zone-redundant (RA-ZRS) managed disks to provide resiliency during zone outages.
-During an entire region outage, you can reprovision data processing nodes in a different region from their virtual machine image within the redundant Azure Compute Gallery.
+Data-processing nodes use zone-redundant (RA-ZRS) managed disks to provide resiliency during zone outages.
+During an entire region outage, you can reprovision data-processing nodes in a different region from their VM image within the redundant Azure Compute Gallery.

 ## Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

-Adopt an immutable infrastructure approach to application deployments and proactively scan code in Azure pipelines to help secure sensitive data in production.
-Incorporate a *shift left* approach for security scanning, and frequently run CI/CD pipeline-enabled deployments to improve software current adherence and reduce technical debt.
+This architecture adopts an immutable infrastructure approach to application deployments and proactively scans code in Azure pipelines to help secure sensitive data in production.
+It incorporates a *shift left* approach for security scanning, and frequently runs CI/CD pipeline-enabled deployments to improve software current adherence and reduce technical debt.

 ## Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

-This solution removes as many serverful components as possible, which reduces operating costs by over 70%.
+This solution removes as many serverful components as possible, which reduces operating costs by more than 70%.
 This architecture reduces compute and software licensing costs.

 ## Operational excellence